Paint projects using Behr Semi-Gloss Latex Enamel

 I am sure next year we can come back and update if this paint easily becomes damaged, etc.

-Do you need help deciding what color of paint to use for your cabinets or walls?
+Do you need help deciding what color of paint to use?

 Cons to Behr Paint